upbound/docs/content/all-spaces/disconnected-spaces/oidc-configuration.md

     # <or>
 	expression: 'claims.username + ":external-user'
 ```

-By default, the authenticator will use the `sub` claim as the user name.
-To override this, either:
+### Groups Claim Mapping

+By default, this configuration doesn't map groups, unless you either:

-- specify *both* `claim` and `prefix`. `prefix` may be explicitly set to the empty string.
+- specify both `claim` and `prefix`. `prefix` may be explicitly set to the empty string.
 or
-- specify a CEL `expression` that will be used to calculate the user name.
+- specify a CEL `expression` that returns a string or list of strings.

-##### Groups Claim Mapping
 ```yaml
 claimMappings:
   groups: